-Inform your UKHSA health protection team on 0344 2254 524 if there is scarlet fever and chickenpox circulating at the same time in your setting.
+Inform your UKHSA Health Protection Team on 0344 2254 524 if there is scarlet fever and chickenpox circulating at the same time in your setting, or if there is an outbreak of 2 or more scarlet fever cases within 10 days of each other and the cases are linked.

-Encourage children to practice good respiratory hygiene.
-They should cover their nose and mouth with a tissue (or sleeve) when sneezing or coughing, dispose of the tissue, and then wash their hands.
+Encourage children to cover their nose and mouth with a tissue (or sleeve) when sneezing or coughing, dispose of the tissue, and then wash their hands.